A new width parameter of graphs based on edge cuts: $\alpha$-edge-crossing width: Conclusion

 \subsection{Acknowledgments}

 We thank the anonymous reviewers for comments to improve the original manuscript.

-A short version of this work has been published in the proceedings of WG 2023.
+An extended abstract of this paper appeared in the proceedings of WG 2023~\cite{ChangKL2023}.
 Y. Chang, O. Kwon, and M. Lee are supported by the National Research Foundation of Korea (NRF) grant funded by the Ministry of Science and ICT (No. NRF-2021K2A9A2A11101617 and RS-2023-00211670).
 O. Kwon is also supported by Institute for Basic Science (IBS-R029-C1).